maxamillion32/stamplay-aboutme/README.md

 ## Configuring the components

-After creating a new app on [Stamplay](https://editor.stamplay.com) let's start by picking the component we want to use in our app that are: **User**, **Email**, **Custom Objects** and **Form**.
+After creating a new app on [Stamplay](https://editor.stamplay.com) let's start by picking the component we want to use in our app that are: **User**, **Email**, **Custom Objects**.

 Lets see one-by-one how they are configured:

 ### User
-the app leverages Facebook Login to provide an easy login to its users.
+The app leverages Facebook Login to provide an easy login to its users.
 In order to activate yours you need to get an APPID and APPSecret on [Facebook Developer's portal](http://developers.facebook.com/apps), create an app and add Stamplay.com as authorized domain as you can see in the pic below.

 ![Facebook app settings](https://blog.stamplay.com/wp-content/uploads/2014/07/Schermata-2014-07-22-alle-17.43.24.png "Facebook app settings")

-now you have the data to configure Facebook Login on your app's user module.
+Now you have the data to configure Facebook Login on your app's user module.
 Go back on Stamplay, select the user component, add Facebook as signup service and then cut and paste the App ID and App Secret and click save.

 ### Custom Object

+#### aboutpage

 For our About.me clone we use this module to represent the **AboutPage** that users can create and then share.
 The **AboutPage** object will contain all the informations so here we need to model those as attributes:

 * Name: `bg`, Type: `file`, The background image of the page